Transcript - episode 13: the importance of immigrants to Minnesota's businesses

 Bill Blazer: There's no question that when somebody comes to Minnesota from another country, from another culture, with another language, with traditions that are different from ours, that it is going to require some investment on our part to get that person acclimated to Minnesota.
 So they've got to learn English.
 They got to have a place to live.
 They may have to update their skills.
 So, those are all public sector expenses for the most part.

 Bill Blazer: I can't give you exact numbers, but a variety of case studies have been done where we've tracked immigrants over time.
-The one that I'm most familiar with is one that Bruce Cory, a professor at Concordia University, did where he tracked the Hmong population for about 30 years and then looked at their socioeconomic status in 1980 and then again in 2010, and one indicator after another showed just dramatic improvement.
+The one that I'm most familiar with is one that Bruce Corrie, a professor at Concordia University did, where he tracked the Hmong population for about 30 years and then looked at their socioeconomic status in 1980 and then again in 2010, and one indicator after another showed just dramatic improvement.
 Their income, their rate of home ownership, their level of education.
-All these things went up, went up dramatically.
+All these things went up, [and] went up dramatically.
 They very quickly became full participants in our economy and our communities.

 Christy Kallevig: Before we came on air, you mentioned the Minnesota Business Immigration Coalition.
 What can you share with us about the work that they do and how you as the Minnesota Chamber of Commerce connect with them?